Main types of phytocenoses. Description of forest phytocenoses. Quantitative relationships between species

 a) floristic composition of the studied phytocenosis;

-b) change in the participation of certain species in phytocenoses during the season or year;
+b) changes in the participation of individual species in phytocenoses during the season or year;

 d) the beginning and end of the growing season, as well as the duration of the growing season;

-e) the timing of the onset and duration of individual phases of vegetation;
+e) timing of the onset and duration of individual phases of the growing season;

 f) changes in the rhythm of seasonal vegetation depending on the characteristics of the environment in the studied cenoses;

-10. Changes occurring in phytocenoses over years or periods of years, associated with unequal meteorological and hydrological conditions of individual years, are called:
+10. Changes that occur in phytocenoses by year or period of year, associated with unequal meteorological and hydrological conditions of individual years, are called:

 a) succession;